.. and what we do

 The Council employs a Clerk to support it in its work both at meetings and also between meetings.
 It also employs a Village Handyman to repair its village assets but more importantly to maintain the Village Recreation Ground and Pavilion.

 The Parish Council would normally meet each month on the second Wednesday of the month at 7:30pm in the Village Hall.
-It is currently meeting on-line using Zoom due to COFID19.
+It has been meeting on-line using Zoom due to COFID19.

 Comberton Parish Councillors were elected in May 2018, some were co-opted in 2020.